CrazedoutSoft/cornelia/README.md

 If you start bin/startup.sh from cornelia directory CORNELIA_HOME is set to pwd.

-Default port is 8080.
-Change this in conf/corny.conf (or -p [port] as arg)
+Default HTTP port is 8080, SSL 8081, TLS 8082.
+Edit this in conf/corny.conf

 >make (or 'make nossl' for http only)<br/>
 >bin/startup.sh (may have to chmod 755 on *.sh files in /bin) starts http,ssl and tls.<br/>